BlueBrain/hpc-coding-conventions/cpp/README.md

 This will add the following *make* targets:

-* `clang-format`: to format C/C++ code
+* `clang-format`: to format C/C++ code.
-* `check-clang-format`: task fails it at least one C/C++ file has improper format.
+* `check-clang-format`: the target fails if at least one C/C++ file has improper format.
+* `cmake-format`: to format CMake files.
+* `check-cmake-format`: the target fails it at least one CMakef file has improper format.

 ##### Advanced configuration

-A list of CMake cache variables can be used to customize code formatting:
+A list of CMake cache variables can be used to customize the code formatting:

 * `${PROJECT}_ClangFormat_OPTIONS`: additional options given to `clang-format` command.
   Default value is `""`.